Get insider access

 Notable Mentions

-• Sony X90L/X90CL: The Sony X90L/X90CL is a lower-end version of the Sony X93L/X93CL.
-It means it doesn't sound as good and isn't as bright, but it still has decent sound quality and excellent peak brightness, so it's still a good choice for well-lit rooms if you want to save a bit of money.
+• Sony X90L/X90CL: The Sony X90L/X90CL is a lower-end TV from Sony and is a cheaper alternative to the Sony BRAVIA 9 QLED.
+It doesn't sound as good and isn't as bright, but it still has decent sound quality and excellent peak brightness, so it's still a good choice for well-lit rooms if you want to save a bit of money.
+Its contrast isn't nearly as good either, meaning the BRAVIA 9 provides much better picture quality in a dark room.
 See our review

 Recent Updates